 He has worked in educational technology since 1997.
 Among projects from the late paleolithic were the Persona Project, an attempt to integrate English Composition classes with the creation and maintenance of a student-produced online encyclopedia (1997); Transcript Media, a site which made public domain educational material available to P-12 educators (1997-2000); GameGoo, some of the first commercially produced Flash-based educational games on the internet (1999); Columbia Online, a simulation-based online curriculum for Columbia University (2000-2003, as part of Cognitive Arts), and various e-learning projects for Fortune 500 companies.

-Since 2005 he has focused his energy on understanding how online communities and open resources can make institutions more effective, most prominently at MIT as the first director of community outreach for the OpenCourseWare Consortium, but also as a founder of a number of local and hyperlocal online communities, and in numerous instructional design projects at Keene State College and WSU.
+Since 2005 he has focused his energy on understanding how online communities and open resources can make students and citizens more effective and informed, most prominently at MIT as the first director of community outreach for the OpenCourseWare Consortium, but also as a founder of a number of local and hyperlocal online communities, and in numerous instructional design projects at Keene State College and WSU.
 He has been recognized for his thinking on these issues, both at national conferences and through Hapgood, his long running blog on educational technology issues (hapgood.us).

 He has been a Shuttleworth Flash grantee, and has been described by George Siemens as one of “a few genuinely original people doing important and critically consequential work” in the field of educational technology.
 He has worked extensively with wiki inventor Ward Cunningham on applications of wiki to education.
-His work has been cited in Wired Magazine, The Chronicle, Times Higher Education, and The Wall Street Journal.
+His work has been covered by The Chronicle, Times Higher Education, The Wall Street Journal, TechCrunch, Bloomberg, Newsweek, and Vox.
+He has appeared on the Today Show to talk about issues with modern social media.

-His lo-fi electro song “Miss McGinty’s Ghost” reached #26 on the Latvian Radio airplay charts in May 2011.
+In May 2011, Mike Caulfield’s lo-fi electro song “Miss McGinty’s Ghost” reached #26 on the Latvian Radio airplay charts.
 He still has no idea why.